 See your dentist if you're concerned about metal allergies.
 Metal-free partial dentures, which are made of thermoplastic resin, may be a more suitable option.
 These dentures are secured with resin clasps rather than a metal framework.

 Denture slippage is a common denture problem.
 New dentures take time to get used to, and when you first get dentures, you may notice them slipping out of place when you talk or eat.
 If the dentures continue slipping, there may be a fit issue that needs to be adjusted by your dentist.
 For example, the metal framework or resin clasps may not fit snugly enough to hold the dentures in place.

 Denture slippage may happen to people who've had their dentures for a while.
 Over time, the remaining teeth can shift position or the gum tissue may recede.
 Dentures that once fit perfectly may start to feel loose and uncomfortable.
 If this happens, see your dentist.
 The dentures can be adjusted or re-made if necessary.
 In some cases, a denture adhesive may help.

 Oral Hygiene Challenges

 Food particles and plaque can build up on the surface of the dentures and on the metal framework that holds them in place.
 Oral hygiene is also a concern for people with metal-free partial dentures.
-An article published in the Journal of Prosthodontic Research warns that since the resin clasp of these dentures covers part of the adjacent teeth and gum tissue, cavities and gum disease can be exacerbated.
+An article published in the Journal of Prosthodontic Research warns that, since the resin clasp of these dentures covers part of the adjacent teeth and gum tissue, cavities and gum problems may be exacerbated.

 For good oral health, remember to clean your dentures every day.
 The ADA recommends thoroughly cleaning partial dentures with a denture brush and denture cleaner.
 It's very important to continue brushing your remaining natural teeth twice daily and flossing every day.
 If you're having difficulty cleaning your dentures, ask your dentist for advice.